A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: Discussion

 \subsubsection{Collapsing/Disappearing Corona}

-The final possibility that we consider here is that the high-energy flux comes from an up-scattering corona, and the observed variability is related to intrinsic changes in this structure.
+Should the high-energy flux come from an up-scattering corona, the observed variability could instead be related to intrinsic changes in this structure.
 The fraction of disc photons scattered up into the high-energy component changes significantly in this model, ranging from upwards of $\sim$75\% (epoch 10) to less than 3\% (epoch 9).
 This would indicate that the corona has essentially collapsed during the soft state observations, before re-forming by the time of epoch 10 ($\sim$12 days after epoch 9, the last soft-state observation).
 It is particularly interesting that, despite this very large change, the intrinsic properties inferred for the \diskpbb\ component during all of the high-flux observations (including the soft state observations) show a single, coherent trend.
 Again, we note that there is no reason we are aware of that this should occur by coincidence.

 An interesting comparison here may be the strange recent behaviour seen in the active galactic nucleus 1ES\,1927+654.
 Although a long-known AGN (\citealt{Boller03_1927, Gallo13_1927}), in late 2017 this source underwent a transient outburst event during which the hard X-ray corona was destroyed sometime in mid 2018, leaving an extremely soft, vaguely thermal spectrum with a temperature of $\sim$100\,eV and essentially no flux above $\sim$a few keV.
 Continued monitoring showed that the corona had begun to re-form by late 2018 and the source eventually reached X-ray luminosities significantly brighter than its pre-outburst state (although it has since returned to comparable levels; \citealt{Ricci20, Masterson22}).
 The cause for this outburst behaviour is not known, but it is speculated that this may have been triggered by a rare example of a tidal disruption event (TDE) in an existing AGN.
 TDEs are often thought to result in super-Eddington accretion, and indeed, at its peak the X-ray flux in just the 0.3--10.0\,keV band alone reached the Eddington limit for the $10^{6}$\,\msun\ black hole this source is expected to host (\citealt{Ricci20}), implying that the overall accretion rates were at times super-Eddington.
 Interestingly, during its peak fluxes the re-formed corona in 1ES\,1927+654 exhibited a very steep spectrum ($\Gamma \sim 3$), somewhat similar to the coronal spectrum inferred here.
 The timescale over which the corona was re-created in 1ES\,1927+654 ($\sim$100 days) would easily fit in the $\sim$12-day period between epochs 9 and 10 when scaled from a $\sim$10$^{6}$\,\msun\ black hole to e.g. a 10\,\msun\ black hole, although the duration for which the corona was absent in \hoix\ would appear to be much longer than for 1ES\,1927+654 (again when scaled by the mass).